jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The trick is being able to get the internship in the first place.

-In several ways, finding an intership, or any job for that matter, is a lot like _dating_.
+In several ways, finding an internship, or any job for that matter, is a lot like _dating_.

 # Preparation